 Maintaining Your Physical Health

-Nutrition – Good dietary habits are important for everyone, but they are especially important for people with a PI.
-Eating a variety of foods, maintaining an ideal body weight, and limiting the intake of fat, cholesterol, sugar, salt and alcohol will keep the body strong.
+Good dietary habits are important for everyone, but they are especially important for people with a PI.
+Eating a variety of foods, maintaining an ideal body weight, and limiting the intake of fat, cholesterol, sugar, salt, and alcohol will keep the body strong.
 If you struggle with making and keeping a dietary plan, you may want to consult with your healthcare provider who is familiar with your condition and will be an excellent resource for establishing a plan for a healthy diet.
-Remember, there is not a nutritional supplement to replace the treatments for PI and many related illnesses.
+Remember, there is no nutritional supplement that replaces the treatments for PI and many related illnesses.
 Always consult with your healthcare provider regarding nutritional supplements.

-Sleep – Getting an adequate amount of sleep is essential for good health.
+Getting an adequate amount of sleep is essential for good health.
 Most sleep experts recommend consistent sleep patterns.
-Erratic sleep patterns have shown to have negative effects on the immune system.
+Erratic sleep patterns have been shown to have negative effects on the immune system.
 Some helpful sleep guidelines include: